 Shooters move to the next station after each target in a shoot-and-move rotation.

 The shooting stations are located in a straight line.
-On the call “pull” (phono-pull release system is utilized to insure equitable target releases), a clay is thrown from one of three fixed traps directly in front of each of five shooters.
+On the call pull (phono-pull release system is utilized to insure equitable target releases), a clay is thrown from one of three fixed traps directly in front of each of five shooters.

 Two shots may be used for each target with no penalty in scoring.
+In finals only one shot allowed!

 Each shooter gets two lefts, two rights, and one straightaway target from each station (Presentations sequence computer controlled).